 Slice the ends of the cucumber off, discard and chop the cucumber into bite sized pieces.
 Add to the bowl.

-Slice or chop the onion, I like to use a mandolin to get thin strips.
+Slice or chop the onion, I like to use a mandoline to get thin strips.

 Add to the bowl with all remaining ingredients aside from the avocado.
 Toss together until combined.